-Changes in employment can be the perfect time to think about your super because we’re generally already thinking about changes in financial circumstances.
+Changes in employment can be the perfect time to think about your super, because you’re generally thinking about changes in financial circumstances already.
 Here are a few tips and things to think about at this time of your life.

 When you change jobs, your new employer will probably set up another super account for you unless you give them some instructions on where you’d like your super paid.
 Most employees can choose which account their super is paid to, even if your employer has a default fund that they contribute to.